 Your AC equipment uses a chemical refrigerant to transfer humidity within your home outside.
 This makes your residence cool and comfy.
 The type of refrigerant used in residential air conditioner has changed a few times as time has passed, keeping in touch with technology advancements and environmental considerations.

-All modern home air conditioners in Cocoa have R410a, also known as Puron.
+All modern home air conditioners in Melbourne have R410a, also known as Puron.
 But this refrigerant will eventually be phased out.
 This is a result of a continued concentration on lowering chemicals known to negatively impact the environment.